StarRocks/starrocks/docs/sql-reference/sql-functions/struct-functions/row.md

 `val`: an expression of any supported type.

 This function is a variable argument function.
-You must pass at least one argument.
+You must pass at least one argument. `value` is nullable.
+Separate multiple values with a comma (`,`).

 ## Return value